• Culture • The Recs: Six Great NYC Pottery Studios

 Pottery is for everyone.
 Perhaps once regarded as a hobby for retired women in chunky jewelry and the occasional fuzzy-haired man in sandals, the art form has recently surged in popularity.
 In some ways, it has become a near-perfect antidote to our increasingly screen-bound lives.
 After all, you can’t text or doomscroll with wet clay on your hands, and you certainly can’t center a pot if your mind is centered on KPIs or Real Housewives drama.

 But don’t hastily dive fingers first into an unmolded lump of clay.
-Consider if you’re more interested in learning handbuilding or wheel throwing (or which one you want to try first).
-Familiarize yourself with studio operating hours; if you can only practice on weekends or after work, find a place that stays open late and all week.
-Ask potter friends or acquaintances about their experiences with specific studios and instructors.
+Consider if you’re more interested in learning handbuilding or wheel throwing (or which one you want to attempt first before getting hooked and trying both).
+Familiarize yourself with studio operating hours — if you can only practice on weekends or after work, find a place that stays open late and all week — and ask any potter friends about their experiences with specific studios and instructors.
 Finally, remember that pottery can be an expensive habit.
 When looking for a class, ask about supplies (some places charge extra for clay, glaze, and firing) and open studio hours (also typically an additional fee).

 Now, take a seat behind the pottery wheel and get fired up at some of our favorite ceramics workshops in Manhattan, Brooklyn, and Queens.